- Number of full-time equivalent ranger positions in Australia in 2015 .

 Spiritual & cultural works

-- protect cultural sites, stories and songlines,
+- protect and maintain cultural sites, stories and songlines,

 - recognise important cultural areas,